Running a single-user Mastodon instance

 Block storage.

-Personally I use Backblaze B2 which costs me well under $1 per month.
+Personally I use Backblaze B2 which costs me around $1 per month including taxes.
 I've heard others using iCloud E2, which is even cheaper, but these guys are new, and I don't know if I can trust them.

 Which software?

 I originally ran mainstream mastodon, but I really wanted markdown support, so I then switched to glitch-soc.
-I love glitch-soc, it offers many features that really make mastodon much nicer to work with, but I modified it slightly since, by improving link previews: These now take a full width image, and display the target's logo, if it's one of the publications I recognise.
-I keep adding more supported publishers every now and again, and it overall makes my feed much more pleasant to browse.
+I love glitch-soc, it offers many features that really make mastodon much nicer to work with.

 Relays